bdaire/bdaire.github.io/SEC_overview.md

         </p>

         <p>
-          2/ It inherently operates as a voltage-controlled current source, with the output power of the converter given by:
+          <b>2/ It inherently operates as a voltage-controlled current source</b>, with the output power of the converter given by:
         </p>
         <p style="text-align: center;">
           $$